-The Administration is authorized to issue the Offered Bonds pursuant to Sections 4-101 through 4-255 of the Housing and Community Development Article of the Annotated Code of Maryland, as amended (the "Act") and a Resolution Providing for the Issuance of Housing Revenue Bonds adopted by the Administration as of November 1, 1996, and amended and restated as of July 1, 2006 (the "Bond Resolution").
-The Offered Bonds are issued pursuant to the Bond Resolution, as supplemented by a Series Resolution Providing for the Issuance and Sale of Housing Revenue Bonds, Series 2019 E, to be adopted by the Administration as of November 1, 2019 (the "2019 E Series Resolution").
-The Bond Resolution, as supplemented and amended, and the 2019 E Series Resolution are collectively referred to herein as the "Resolutions."
+The Administration is authorized to issue the Offered Bonds pursuant to Sections 4-101 through 4-255 of the Housing and Community Development Article of the Annotated Code of Maryland, as amended (the "Act"), and a Resolution Providing for the Issuance of Housing Revenue Bonds adopted by the Administration as of November 1, 1996, and amended and restated as of July 1, 2006 (the "Bond Resolution").
+The Offered Bonds are issued pursuant to the Bond Resolution, as supplemented by a Series Resolution Providing for the Issuance and Sale of Housing Revenue Bonds, Series 2021 C, to be adopted by the Administration as of November 1, 2021 (the "2021 C Series Resolution").
+The Bond Resolution, as supplemented and amended, and the 2021 C Series Resolution are collectively referred to herein as the "Resolutions."
 Manufacturers and Traders Trust Company (successor by merger to Allfirst Bank), a New York banking corporation with trust powers and having a corporate trust office in Baltimore, Maryland, is the trustee (the "Trustee") under the Resolutions.
 The Trustee has not participated in the preparation of this Official Statement.

-Prior Bond Issues Under the Bond Resolution
+Prior Bond Issues under the Bond Resolution and Additional Bonds

-The Offered Bonds are the sixty-third issue of Housing Revenue Bonds issued by the Administration pursuant to the Bond Resolution.
-As of July 1, 2019, the Bond Resolution had outstanding Bonds (as defined below) having a principal amount of \$324,592,664.
+The Offered Bonds are the seventieth issue of Housing Revenue Bonds issued by the Administration pursuant to the Bond Resolution.
+As of July 1, 2021, the Bond Resolution had Outstanding Bonds (as defined below) having a principal amount of \$381,593,642.
 See APPENDIX E-"OUTSTANDING INDEBTEDNESS OF THE ADMINISTRATION" hereto.
-As of June 30, 2019, the Administration had outstanding under the Bond Resolution 64 mortgage loans for 55 multifamily residential rental facilities containing approximately 5,510 units, in addition to shared living and related facilities for special needs populations which are owned and sponsored by nonprofit organizations ("Group Homes") and single family residences.
+On July 29, 2021, the Administration issued its Housing Revenue Bonds, Series 2021 B in the original principal amount of \$11,395,000, the undisbursed proceeds of which remain on deposit in the Bond Proceeds Fund.
+As of June 30, 2021, the Administration had outstanding under the Bond Resolution 66 mortgage loans for 57 multifamily residential rental facilities containing approximately 5,545 units, in addition to shared living and related facilities for special needs populations which are owned and sponsored by nonprofit organizations ("Group Homes") and single family residences.

 The Bond Resolution provides for the issuance of additional Bonds that will be on a parity with the Offered Bonds and will be equally and ratably secured under the Bond Resolution.
-Additionally, the Bond

-Resolution permits the issuance of (a) Subordinate Contract Obligations, including Subordinate Bonds, issued on a subordinated basis to Bonds that are equally and ratably secured under the Bond Resolution and (b) Subordinate Contract Obligations issued on a non-parity, stand-alone basis to which certain funds and accounts are exclusively pledged (the "Stand Alone Bonds").
-No Subordinate Bonds are currently outstanding under the Bond Resolution.
+Additionally, the Bond Resolution permits the issuance of (a) Subordinate Contract Obligations, including Subordinate Bonds, issued on a subordinated basis to Bonds that are equally and ratably secured under the Bond Resolution and (b) Subordinate Contract Obligations issued on a non-parity, stand-alone basis to which certain funds and accounts are exclusively pledged (the "Stand Alone Bonds").
+No Subordinate Bonds are currently Outstanding under the Bond Resolution.
 On April 13, 2017 and May 10, 2017, the Administration issued its Housing Revenue Bonds, Series 2017 A and Series 2017 B, which were issued on a stand-alone, non-parity basis, were designated as Subordinate Contract Obligations, and constitute Stand Alone Bonds.
 See APPENDIX E - "OUTSTANDING INDEBTEDNESS OF THE ADMINISTRATION" hereto.
 The prior Series of Housing Revenue Bonds and the Offered Bonds, together with any additional Bonds issued under the Bond Resolution as described above (including any Bonds that are Subordinate Contract Obligations), are referred to collectively as the "Bonds."